jhould007/unit-converter/README.md

 # unit-converter
 This project is a simple unit converter I made to advance my web development skills.

-I am planning on hosting this app sometime in the future once it's finished, likely using Microsoft Azure.
+Hosted live on Heroku at https://jhould007-unit-converter.herokuapp.com/